vmaurice/driver_DS18B20_RPI/readme.md

 # Driver for DS18B20 in RPI

-Driver DS18B20 (temperature sensors) for GPIO Raspberry pi.
-It is operational for several devices and it can change the resolution for each device.
+Driver DS18B20 (1wire temperature sensors) for GPIO Raspberry pi.
+Sensors dialogue through the primitives GPIO.
+It is operational for several devices and it can read the temperature and change the resolution for each device.

 ```
 read kernel returns :